JoshOgborne/obsidian/MouthWashing/Mouthwashing-Notes.md

 # Visuals
 ## Style
 ## Colour
+Distinct use of reds and blacks, giving a uniform colour format.
 ## Assets
 Company posters along the walls everywhere, giving the player some context for the environment they are in, as well as a recognizable mascot.
 Mascot becomes distorted and appears with multiple limbs, this works with the distorted sound to instill more discomfort in the player.